 Award winning young people's playwright, poet, story writer, performer and director.
 Project manager, solo and collaborative artist, specialising in cross art form projects.

-Creative Partnership Cultural Partner researching into developing literacy and creative writing in schools.
+Peter was a Creative Partnerships Cultural Partner researching into developing literacy and creative writing in schools and site specific settings, training teachers and emerging writers in these environments

 Senior Lecturer, School of Art & Design, Nottingham Trent University.